zeelz/gads-2020-cloud-practice-project/lab-translations/App Dev - Processing Cloud PubSub Data using Cloud Functions - Node.md

 ## Working with Cloud Functions

-The `prepare_environment` script created a Pubsub topic called **Feedback**.
+The `prepare_environment` script executed above created a Pubsub topic called **Feedback**.
 You can view it with the command below.
 The last part of that string is the name of the topic.

 `gcloud pubsub topics list`